julyml/julyml/README.md

 What I am focusing on at work

-- Building a ingestion tool for metadata at ABN Amro
-- Improving archicterure for the whole solution
+- Building a ingestion tool for metadata at ABN Amro and improving archicterure for the whole solution
-- Working inside Blue Harvest Learn and Development team to engage life long learn inside for our Engineers
+- Working inside Blue Harvest Learn and Development team to engage life long learn for our Engineers

 Learning and Side projects

 - I am learning new functional languages, initially with Scala.
 - Applying TDD and refactoring my old projects
 - Following a habit to learn a bit everday, for this is year I'm learning more about ML and MLOps
 - Refreshing my knowlegde in data structures and algorithms with Java
-- Doing a lot of amazing trainings that improving my hard and softskills
+- Doing a lot of amazing trainings to improve my hard and softskills
 - Learning Japanese
 - And cooking a lot of vegan food 🌱